jameshmread/ProfessorX/README.md

   - Mocha Runner Config Options can be found here https://github.com/mochajs/mocha/wiki/Using-mocha-programmatically
   - **WARNING** : Not all of these options have been tested and so may cause issues.

+- **outputFormat** `Array<string>`
+  - The type of output the algorithm should produce.
+  - Current options are:
+    - `console`: Produces a "Per File" output in the console after analysis.
+    - `app` : Produces a JSON file for the Professor X - App.
 <h3> Example Configuration File. </h3>

 `profx.config.ts`